24 Low-Cost Bathroom Updates That Won't Drain Your Savings

 Breathe new life into a powder room with bold floral wallpaper.
 This is a great way to create an upscale look at an affordable price tag.
 Opt for a temporary peel-and-stick wallpaper to save even more on your bathroom update.
 Finish the glamorous look with gold fixtures, hardware, and accessories.

 Replacing the vanity instantly changes the look of a bathroom.
-Shop online and at in-store retailers for vanity combos that come with a countertop and sink already installed for a budget-friendly bath refresh.
+Shop for vanity combos that come with a countertop and sink already installed for a budget-friendly bath refresh.
 These off-the-shelf solutions can save you big bucks.
-Repainting a vanity in a bold shade is another low-cost solution.
+Repainting your existing vanity in a bold shade is another low-cost solution.

 Related: Learn How to Make This DIY Vanity

 A statement wall in a small bathroom is easy to create with a dynamic chevron tile installation.
 For even more impact, add playful patterned tile to the floor.
 For a more budget-friendly option, use inexpensive 3x6-inch subway tiles.
 You can run them in a traditional running bond pattern or create your own herringbone pattern.